-- 1.1 The Mango Hill Infrastructure Development Control Plan (DCP) provides a process for development of land in the DCP area and for the creation of a Precinct within any part of the DCP area chosen by the Principal Developer. - 1.2 The Principal Developer must prepare and lodge a Precinct Plan with Council for approval in accordance with the relevant provisions of the DCP. - 1.3 This document constitutes the Precinct Plan for the Town Centre Frame "L" Precinct - Bruce Highway Frontage (Precinct Plan). - 1.4 The area and boundaries of this Precinct are notional only.
-The general location of the Precinct within the DCP Structure Plan is shown on Figure 1 - Planning Context.
-The Precinct is bounded by: - (i) Lot 959 over proposed street to the north; - (ii) Unnamed Road to the west: - Precinct Plan 043: Town Centre Frame "O" to the east; and (iii) - (iv) The Bruce Highway to the south. - 1.5 The DCP, approved precinct plans and approved sector plans are to be read in conjunction with the planning scheme and Council's local laws, policies and codes and to the extent the DCP, precinct plans and sector plans do not modify provisions of the Council's planning scheme, local laws, policies and codes they will apply to the DCP area. - 1.6 To the extent the provisions of the Council's planning scheme, local laws, policies or codes are modified by the DCP, precinct plans or sector plans, then the provisions of the DCP, the precinct plans or sector plans will prevail. - 1.7 Development in the precinct must comply with the provisions of the Precinct Plan.
+- 1.1 The Mango Hill Infrastructure Development Control Plan (DCP) provides a process for development of land in the DCP area and for the creation of a Precinct within any part of the DCP area chosen by the Principal Developer. - 1.2 The Principal Developer must prepare and lodge a Precinct Plan with Council for approval in accordance with the relevant provisions of the DCP. - 1.3 This document constitutes the Precinct Plan for the Town Centre Frame "Q" Precinct Bruce Highway Frontage (Precinct Plan). - 1.4 The area and boundaries of this Precinct are notional only.
+The general location of the Precinct within the DCP Structure Plan is shown on Figure 1 Planning Context.
+The Precinct is bounded by: - (i) Land outside the DCP to the north which will be incorporated into future development within this Precinct Plan; - (ii) Kerr Road Connection to north; - (iii) Mason Street and Precinct Plan 040: Town Centre Frame "L" to the east; and - (iv) The Bruce Highway to the south. - 1.5 The DCP, approved precinct plans and approved sector plans are to be read in conjunction with the planning scheme and Council's local laws, policies and codes and to the extent the DCP, precinct plans and sector plans do not modify provisions of the Council's planning scheme, local laws, policies and codes they will apply to the DCP area. - 1.6 To the extent the provisions of the Council's planning scheme, local laws, policies or codes are modified by the DCP, precinct plans or sector plans, then the provisions of the DCP, the precinct plans or sector plans will prevail. - 1.7 Development in the precinct must comply with the provisions of the Precinct Plan.